 If you register with us to join our mailing list, we ask for your personal data and your consent to use it.
 We will send you information and updates following your sign up, and hope that they will be useful and interesting to you.
-You can ask us to remove you from the list at any time (see 9. below).
+You can ask us to remove you from the list at any time (see next paragraph).

 8. Your rights

 If you have any questions or concerns, or if you want to access or amend your data, please contact us at email@example.com or on 0203 633 2185.

 In the unlikely event that you have a complaint about DD Hub and how we have used your personal data, that you don’t feel we can rectify, you have the right to contact the Information Commissioner’s Office: https://ico.org.uk.

 This notice may be amended from time to time.
 If we change it, the alterations will be published on these pages, and on our website.